5 Takeaways From the Red Wings' 2022 Red vs. White Scrimmage

-The annual “Red vs. White” scrimmage is always the event that concludes the Detroit Red Wings’ training camp, at least as far as the Traverse City public is concerned.
+The annual “Red vs. White” scrimmage is always the event that concludes the Detroit Red Wings’ training camp, at least as far as Traverse City is concerned.
 As is the case with most inter-team scrimmages, the main focus is applying concepts that were introduced over the course of training camp in a game setting.
 Nobody is out to hurt anyone, and there’s really nothing but bragging rights one the line (who knows, maybe the losing team also splits the dinner bill that night.)

 Despite the lack of regular season intensity, there is still much to be gleaned from the scrimmage.
 For some players, this is their first real opportunity to make an impression on the Hockeytown faithful.
 For others, this is an opportunity to establish some chemistry with players they might spend some time with throughout the upcoming season.
 So, without further ado, here are some of the biggest standouts and takeaways from this year’s edition of the Red vs. White game.